FlowFuse/website/src/handbook/peopleops/leave.md

 manager updated on your health, and let them know what FlowForge can do for you to aid in your recovery.

+## Bereavement Leave

+At FlowForge, we understand the difficulties that arise when a family member or loved one passes away.
+Our goal is to provide support to our employees during these challenging moments.
+Here are the key details of our bereavement leave.
+Eligible employees who experience the loss of an immediate family member or a significant individual in their life can take bereavement leave.
+Immediate family members typically include spouses, children, parents, siblings, grandparents, and domestic partners.
+Employees will be granted 10 days of paid bereavement leave.
+In certain cases, additional unpaid leave may be considered after a careful assessment.
+Throughout the approved bereavement leave period, employees will continue to receive their regular salary and applicable benefits.
+If you require any further assistance during this time, please reach out to the PeopleOps Manager.

 ## Parental Leave

 If you live in a country where a statutory Parental Leave benefit is available,